 Bid Turn-In (BTI)

 An E&H tradition between Wiley Jackson & the Chapel!
 Prior to this event, fraternities and sororities will hand out bids (invitations to join their organization) to potential new members (PNM).
-Fraternities will deliver to PNM rooms and sororities will deliver to PNM mailboxes.
-Participants will have allotted time to inform the Greek life Specialist and Greek Council President if they have accepted a bid and from what chapter.
+Fraternities and Sororities will deliver to PNM rooms.
+Participants will have allotted time to inform the Director of Student Activities if they have accepted a bid and from what chapter.
 During the event, participants will announce which chapter they have accepted a bid from.

 Greek Service Day